Brand Group

 The Brand Group is a geologic group in Leicestershire.
 It preserves Ichnotaxon dating back to the Cambrian period.
 It mainly contains pelites, with greywacke and breccia.

 Formation units

 It is made up of two formations.
 Uppermost within the group is the Swithland Formation, consisting of purple pelites and fine greywackes, with thin discontinuous shale-pebble conglomerates at its base.
 This is underlain by the Brand Hills Formation, which consists of quartzarenite interbedded with pelite, greywackes and berrica.

-In stratigraphical order, i.e. uppermost/youngest first:
+In ascending stratigraphic order (lowest to highest):